-TVMWD management is responsible for the establishment and maintenance of the internal control structure that ensures the assets of TVMWD are protected from loss, theft, or misuse.
+TVMWD management is responsible for the establishment and maintenance of the internal control structure that ensures assets are protected from loss, theft, or misuse.
 The internal control structure also ensures that adequate accounting data are compiled to allow for the preparation of financial statements in conformity with generally accepted accounting principles.
-TVMWD's internal control structure is designed to provide reasonable assurance that these objectives are met.
+The internal control structure is designed to provide reasonable assurance that these objectives are met.
 The concept of reasonable assurance recognizes that (1) the cost of a control should not exceed the benefits likely to be derived, and (2) the valuation of costs and benefits requires estimates and judgments by management.